nikhilkumar8598/JAERO_ACARS_Log_Viewer/README.md

 # JAERO ACARS Log Viewer

-The **JAERO ACARS Log Viewer** is a web-based application designed to parse and display ACARS (Aircraft Communications Addressing and Reporting System) logs in real-time.
+The **JAERO ACARS Log Viewer** is a web-based application designed to parse and display ACARS (Aircraft Communications Addressing and Reporting System) logs in real-time from JAERO.
 This app dynamically updates log entries and provides a convenient search feature for filtering log data.
 A server status indicator is also included to reflect the application's health.

 ---